JimmyVS/Jim-Grysmpolakis/README.md

 Here are some projects I'm particularly proud of:

-- [Project 1](https://github.com/JimmyVS/Speech-To-Text): This is a simple program in python.
+- [Speech to text](https://github.com/JimmyVS/Speech-To-Text): This is a simple program in python.
 It listens for any sound and                                                                  then it translates it to texts via google's speech                                                                                recognition service.
-- [Project 2](https://github.com/JimmyVS/Binary-converter): A Python tool to convert decimal numbers to binary and binary numbers to decimal.
+- [Binary Converter](https://github.com/JimmyVS/Binary-converter): A Python tool to convert decimal numbers to binary and binary                                                                     numbers to decimal.
 Simple, user-friendly, and great for                                                                          learning binary representation.

 Thank you for visiting my GitHub profile!
 Let's build something amazing together! 🚀